The Power of Goodwill

 The Magic of Goodwill

-But here’s the magic: when you extend goodwill, it doesn’t just land on the other person.
-It boomerangs back to you.
-Kindness heals the giver as much as the receiver.
-It’s this beautiful, reciprocal energy that fills you up even as you pour it out.
+Here’s the actual magic, when you extend your goodwill, you’re not just helping the other person.
+You will find immense pleasure in serving the other person with your kindness.
+It will feel like this beautiful, reciprocal energy that fills you up even as you pour it out.

 And yet, in the hustle of our lives, we forget.
 We get caught up in our own heads, our own agendas, our own struggles.
 We forget that a single act of kindness can be a lifeline for someone else.
-A reminder that they matter.
-That they’re seen.
+A reminder that they matter and they are visible in this huge ocean of humanity.

 Goodwill Beyond the Individual